ulixee/platform/datastore/docs/overview/configuration.md

 ### Default Connection

-If no connectionToCore is provided to a Datastore, a localhost Miner connection will attempt to be automatically discovered.
+If no connectionToCore is provided to a Datastore, a localhost CloudNode connection will attempt to be automatically discovered.

 ### Defer Running Datastore